 Garrett was raised in Wyoming.
 He graduated from the University of Wyoming with a degree in Spanish after serving a mission in the Chile Santiago West Mission.
 He married Tamara and they have 3 children together.
 They moved to Medford Oregon where Garrett owns a State Farm Agency.
 He is currently the Stake Young Men's Second Counselor.

 Geoff was born in Northern Utah and raised primarily in Central California.
-He received a BS in Biomedical Physics from Fresno State, a MS in Bioengineering from Stanford, where he is currently working to complete his PhD.
+He received a BS in Biomedical Physics from Fresno State, a MS and PhD in Bioengineering from Stanford, and is now a medical physics resident at the UW Carbone Cancer Center.
 He served his LDS Mission in Donetsk Ukraine.
 He's married and has two boys and two girls.
-He is currently the Family History Sunday School Teacher in his ward.
+He is currently a Primary teacher.
+He also blogs at mormonliberals.org

 Gina lives with her husband Nathan and their six boys amidst the earthquake rubble of Christchurch New Zealand.
 She has a PhD in journalism and lectures at the University of Canterbury in the College of Education.
 She has called herself to be the Stake heretic, but on her off days she conservatively performs the job of the Gospel Doctrine teacher.